Healthy New Towns

 - We are planning a Sports Programme at Red Hall to encourage healthy lifestyles and behaviours and to improve uptake of activities

-- The primary school will be starting to offer a Bike-ability scheme from September with the aim that all children leaving primary school can ride a bike (gained cycling proficiency) and measures are being looked at to promote access to an affordable bike
+- The primary school has been providing a Bike-ability scheme from September 2017 with the aim that all children leaving primary school can ride a bike (gained cycling proficiency) and measures are being looked at to promote access to an affordable bike.

 New Models of Care Workstream Aims